 According to a federal study

 In recent years, the federal government has been working to make changes to the form and the process as a whole.
-It’s oftentimes seen as a daunting form – or in many cases, an impossible form – but technology and simplifying strategies by the U.S. Department of Education have allowed for greater ease and transparency when completing the FAFSA.
-This in turn is helping to set students and their parents up for success when filling out the form, making it better to navigate, which will allow more students to qualify and have access to financial aid.
+It’s oftentimes seen as a daunting form, but technology and simplifying strategies by the U.S. Department of Education have allowed for greater ease and transparency when completing the FAFSA.
+This in turn is helping to set students and their parents up for success when filling out the form, making it easier to navigate, which will allow more students to qualify and have access to financial aid.

 However, these changes, for some states, are not enough.
 They want more students to fill out the FAFSA, more students to qualify for aid and more students to achieve the dream of attending college.
 As a result, they are making completing the FAFSA mandatory in order to graduate from high school.